 Check on the latest developments on SCDOT construction projects with our Active Projects application.
 Information in Active Projects is updated regularly, and you can also contact the program manager for each project.
 Some of our projects also have their own web site with additional information.

 STIP Report The STIP covers all federally funded improvements for which funding has been approved and are expected to be undertaken during the upcoming six-year period.
 How do we pick Projects?View the Frequently Asked Questions for Transportation Planning in South Carolina.

-Active Projects It is the goal of the South Carolina Department of Transportation to keep you informed of the latest developments on current projects.
-The Active Projects application contains information on our projects that do not have their own web sites.
+Programmed Project Viewer It is the goal of the South Carolina Department of Transportation to keep you informed of the latest developments on current projects.
+This interactive map highlights all programmed projects being administered by SCDOT